joshua-schnabel/docker-nginx/README.md

 - Certificates are grouped per server block by its `server_name` list.
 Use separate site files if you need different cert groupings.
 - Do not block `/.well-known/acme-challenge/` in custom locations.
 - Debugging: set `ACME_DEBUG=true` to surface detailed `acme.sh` output (kept off in production to reduce noise).
+- Renewal triggers: existing certs are replaced when they are self-signed or have 20 days (or less) remaining, ensuring timely ACME renewals without manual checks.
 - Custom trust (private PKI / TLS interception):
   - Drop one PEM per CA into `/application/data/certs/acmesh/ca/` (e.g. `corp-root.pem`).
   - On each ACME run the entrypoint executes `openssl rehash /application/data/certs/acmesh/ca` and always invokes `acme.sh` with `--ca-path /application/data/certs/acmesh/ca`.